 R.J., born and raised in Southern California, came to Prescott after learning the hard way that simply abstaining from drugs and alcohol was not the solution.
 It wasn’t until working the 12 steps of Alcoholics Anonymous that he learned he could be happier than ever imagined and stay sober.
 R.J. came to Prescott in search of a better life and discovered a true passion for helping others.
 R.J’s own life experience has been the key component in assisting young men and women learn how to stay sober.

-McCarthy began working at Clean Adventures as the Compliance Officer in 2013.
+McCarthy began working at Clean Adventures as the Compliance Officer in November of 2013.
 In 2016, she transitioned into to the position of Assistant Program Director and JCAHO Compliance, after Clean Adventures underwent the Joint Commission survey process.
 She is an active member of Prescott’s recovery community, specifically through service work at her home group.
-McCarthy moved from Phoenix to Prescott in 2005, with her husband and son, to enjoy the small-town atmosphere, outdoor activities and four seasons that Prescott has to offer.
+McCarthy moved from Phoenix to Prescott in 2005, to enjoy the small-town atmosphere, outdoor activities and four seasons that Prescott has to offer.

 Evan has worked as a team member of a marketing firm for several years prior to working at Clean Adventures.
 He is experienced in public relations, customer service and marketing.
 Evan’s passion to help others find hope and fulfillment in life comes from his own experience with struggle and perseverance.
 Evan started working for Clean Adventures because he believes that recovery is just as much about hard work as it is about having fun and that is exactly what Clean Adventures is all about.
 In his spare time Evan enjoys snowboarding, hiking, rock climbing and exploring the outdoors with his family and friends.